Motion vs Time in Lean: Improve Work by Studying Motion

 Back then, time was everything.

-This is the heart of motion vs time lean thinking: rather than reacting to how long tasks take, we must first understand how work is done and why it moves the way it does.
+This distinction—between motion and time—is at the heart of lean thinking.
+In traditional approaches, organizations react to how long tasks take, often chasing speed.
+In motion-focused thinking, we study how work is performed and why it moves the way it does.
+Only then can we design systems that naturally improve outcomes.

 When Time Was Everything

-I remember the pressure of getting time studies just right, repeating observations, calculating standard times, and training myself to see and measure with precision.
-The stopwatch wasn’t just a tool; it was a symbol of discipline and rigor.
+I remember the pressure of conducting time studies precisely.
+Repeating observations, calculating standard times, training myself to see motion as objectively as a machine would—it was rigorous.
+The stopwatch became more than a tool; it was a symbol of discipline, of control, of measurable authority over work.
 Every observation mattered.
-Every second had to be accounted for and justified.
+Every second had to be accounted for.

 The Trap of Chasing Speed